IAICT 2022 will be held on hybrid conference (Bali and Virtual Conference).

-The virtual conference is scheduled to be held on July 28-30, 2022.
-Hence, all presenters for IAICT 2022 are required to prepare a Virtual Video Presentation and must follow the attached guidelines for the preparation of your video presentation.
+The Hybrid Conference (Bali and Virtual Conference) is scheduled to be held on July 28-30, 2022.
+Hence, all presenters for virtual conference are required to prepare a Virtual Video Presentation and must follow the attached guidelines for the preparation of your video presentation.

 Guidelines for Virtual Video Presentations